 Intra-operative ultrasound of the liver is a useful adjunct in patients to rule out the presence of small hepatic metastases that may otherwise be otherwise missed on other imaging modalities.
 It also allows the surgeon to assess the anatomical relations between the metastasis and hepatic vascular and biliary anatomy so as to determine the best surgical approach.
 Liver biopsies are generally not needed to confirm the diagnosis of liver metastases as imaging alone is usually sufficient for diagnosis.
-Nor is this recommended, because of concerns of biopsy tract seeding.[2]
+Nor is this recommended, because of concerns of biopsy tract seeding.^[4] Biopsying colorectal liver metastases has been shown to cause tumour dissemination and adversely affect survival.^[4]

-As most colorectal cancer related lung metastases are usually located within the lung parenchyma in the periphery of the lung, the most important diagnostic investigations are CT scan of the chest and a PET-CT.
+As most colorectal cancer related lung metastases are usually located within the lung parenchyma in the periphery of the lung, the most important diagnostic investigations are CT scan of the chest and a PET scan.
 Comparison with previous imaging is important as interval changes are usually significant.
-While most patients do not require additional investigations, depending on the anatomic location of the metastasis, diagnostic certainty or whether or not there may be co-existing abnormalities such as questionable uptake within mediastinal nodes, additional investigations such as EBUS (endobronchial ultrasound), bronchoscopy or even mediastinoscopy may be required.
+While most patients do not require additional investigations, depending on the anatomic location of the metastasis, diagnostic certainty or whether or not there may be co-existing abnormalities such as questionable uptake within mediastinal nodes, additional investigations such as endobronchial ultrasound, bronchoscopy, or even mediastinoscopy, may be required.